Linaro/Connect/_pages/register.md

 ---
 title: Register for Linaro Connect
 description: >-
-  Register for Linaro Virtual Connect 2021 and join hundreds of the world's leading Arm Open Source Engineers.
+  Register for Linaro Virtual Connect Fall 2021 and join hundreds of the world's leading Arm Open Source Engineers.

-  LVC21 will run from March 23-25, 2021.
+  LVC21F will run from Wednesday-Friday, September 8-10, 2021
 permalink: /register/
 published: true
 css-package: about